 When you've gone through the application process, it's important to prepare for your trip.

-Passport applications for U.S. citizens are available in AGAD 104, post office or through the US Department of State.
+Passport instructions for U.S. citizens are available in AGAD 104, post office or through the US Department of State.

-- New passport applicants must apply in person with all of these documents and
+- New passport applicants must apply in person with all of these documents and pictures:

 - Completed passport application

 - Proof of U.S. citizenship (certified copy of a birth certificate)

 - Social Security number

 - Proof of identity (driving license, state identification card or military identification)